BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_request_user_access_request.md

 * Project Role:
 * GitHub Team to Join (if exists):

-**Note** that the Platform Services Team will be removing GitHub Org access **automatically** for users that are not active for six months.
+**Note** that the Developer Experience Team will be removing GitHub Org access **automatically** for users that are not active for six months.
 Once the access has been removed, a new `Access Request` has to be made by the product owner.